Tips and tricks

 United Kingdom – Pyjamas, PJs, Jim-jams, Jarmies They’re the same thing!
 Jim-jams is slang for pyjamas, originating from an early 20th century abbreviation of “pie-jim-jams.”
 Some Brits will say PJS for shorts or even “jarmies” as another variation.
 If you ever visit England or Scotland, don’t forget your jim-jams!

-READ ALSO: What is matrix in maths?
+READ ALSO: What is the average cost of childcare in California?

 Can I wear pajama pants to college?